mmistakes/minimal-mistakes/README.md

 2. Then navigate to [http://localhost:4000/](http://localhost:4000/).

 Ensure that there isn't a current container assigned to the `4000:4000`.
 This can be resolved by for example removing an old version of the docker container `docker rm xyz` where `xyz` is the first 3 letters of the container id found through `docker ps -a`.

+### Github pages

+Changes can also be previewed at either http://fiqci.fi/dev/ for the dev site or http://fiqci.fi/ for the main site.